mcfearsome/argocd-image-updater/docs/basics/update-strategies.md

 * [semver](#strategy-semver) - Update to the latest version of an image considering semantic versioning constraints
 * [latest/newest-build](#strategy-latest) - Update to the most recently built image found in a registry
+* [latest/newest-build](#strategy-latest) - Update to the most recently built image found in a registry
 * [digest](#strategy-digest) - Update to the latest version of a given version (tag), using the tag's SHA digest
 * [name/alphabetical](#strategy-name) - Sorts tags alphabetically and update to the one with the highest cardinality